mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 * `Reporter`: A Reporter can view Project configuration and Runtime Environments
 * `Guest`: A Guest has restricted access to data and can only view basic information for a selected subset of resources

-Roles can be assigned at three types of Console resources:
+Roles can be assigned at three levels regarding the following Console resources:

 * Company
 * Project